schlomo/sops-check/docs/design.md

   URL to internal documentation describing the rationale behind it.
 Other options could be tags or keywords to enable better grouping of errors in the output based on context.
+- **Different rules for different folders**: A rule should match only for specific paths.
+  This enables differentiated rules, for example ensure production AWS KMS keys for all SOPS files in `/production/` while forbidding production AWS KMS keys for all other paths.
+  Need to think about different use cases and allow suitable mixing, for example to ensure that the common AGE recovery key is present in all SOPS files, or that no PGP keys are used in any SOPS file.

 [config-schema]: ../schema.json
 [gitleaks]: https://github.com/gitleaks/gitleaks